coreruleset/documentation/content/configuring/anomaly_scoring.md

 Most detected inbound threats carry an anomaly score of 5 (by default), while smaller violations, e.g. protocol and standards violations, carry lower scores.
 An anomaly score threshold of 7, for example, would require multiple rule matches in order to trigger a block (e.g. one "critical" rule scoring 5 plus a lesser-scoring rule, in order to reach the threshold of 7).
 An anomaly score threshold of 10 would require at least two "critical" rules to match, or a combination of many lesser-scoring rules. **Increasing the anomaly score thresholds makes the CRS less sensitive** and hence less likely to block transactions.

+Rule coverage should be taken into account when setting anomaly score thresholds.
+Different CRS rule categories feature different numbers of rules.
+SQL injection, for example, is covered by more than 50 rules.
+As a result, a real world SQLi attack can easily gain an anomaly score of 15, 20, or even more.
+On the other hand, a rare protocol attack might only be covered by a single, specific rule.
+If such an attack only causes the one specific rule to match then it will only gain an anomaly score of 5.
+If the inbound anomaly score threshold is set to anything higher than 5 then attacks like the one described will not be stopped.
+As such, a CRS installation should aim for an inbound anomaly score threshold of 5.

 {{% notice warning %}}
 Increasing the anomaly score thresholds may allow some attacks to bypass the CRS rules.
+{{% /notice %}}

+{{% notice info %}}
+An outbound anomaly score threshold of 4 (the default) will block a transaction if any single response rule matches.
 {{% /notice %}}

 {{% notice tip %}}